OpenClaw Security Hardening Guide for VPS Deployments

 | Logs | Redaction enabled, limited retention, restricted permissions |

-| Backups | Regular encrypted backups of state and workspace |
+| Backups | Regular secure backups of state and workspace |

-| Auditing | Run OpenClaw security audit after configuration changes |
+| Auditing | Run OpenClaw security audit after installation and changes |

 Basic Incident Response Plan

 If you suspect that your OpenClaw VPS, Gateway, token, agent, or integration has been compromised, act quickly.
-Do not assume the issue is limited to one chat or one command.

 1. Contain